-Bag type Features Average cost to the retailer per thousand bags Average weight per thousand bags (kg) Relative bag storage volume Recyclability Lightweight plastic carrier Light, strong, durable, effective when wet £7.47.
-8.4 Yes - but not all stores have facilities 'Bag for life' Light, strong, durable, effective when wet £60.88 47.4 4 Yes - system of replacement actively encouraged Fully degradable plastic bag Light, strong, durable, effective when wet £6 to £8 6.5 l Degradable under the right conditions.
+Bag type Features Average cost to the retailer per thousand bags Average weight per thousand bags (kg) [] Relative bag storage volume Recyclability Lightweight plastic carrier Light, strong, durable, effective when wet £7.47.
+8.4 1 Yes - but not all stores have facilities 'Bag for life' Light, strong, durable, effective when wet £60.88 47.4 4 Yes - system of replacement actively encouraged Fully degradable plastic bag Light, strong, durable, effective when wet £6 to £8 6.5 t Degradable under the right conditions.
 Problematic if contaminate conventional plastic recycling.
-Paper, without handles § Convenient £50 51 8 Yes - kerbside collections available Paper, with handles § More appealing to customers e.g. for shoes and clothes £220 124 10 Yes - kerbside collections available but can be more problematic due to mixed materials Non-woven polypropylene Durable, strong, effective when wet £333.33 138.7 20 Not at present Woven polypropylene Durable, strong, effective when wet £433.33 226 20 Not at present g and 99g are used in the LCA in Section 4 for various analysis sensitivities.
+Paper, without handles § Convenient £50 51 8 Yes - kerbside collections available Paper, with handles § More appealing to customers e.g. for shoes and clothes £220 124 10 Yes - kerbside collections available but can be more problematic due to mixed materials Non-woven polypropylene Durable, strong, effective when wet £333.33 138.7 20 Not at present Woven polypropylene Durable, strong, effective when wet £433.33 226 20 Not at present units required compared with plastic carrier bags. § The average weight of all paper bags available is 99g (arithmetic mean of 51, 81 and 166g).
+The values of 51g and 99g are used in the LCA in Section 4 for various analysis sensitivities.

-\ Data provided by CBC and Symphony Plastic Technologies plc.
+Data provided by CBC and Symphony Plastic Technologies ple.
 Based on average price of an average bag.

-\\The relative volume of bags (to a conventional lightweight bag) is important for transportation and storage units required compared with plastic carrier bags. § The average weight of all paper bags available is 99g (arithmetic mean of 51, 81 and 166g).
-The values of
+The relative volume of bags (to a conventional lightweight bag) is important for transportation and storage units required compared with plastic carrier bags.